golanlevin/Dumpster/textanalysis/README.md

 For cleaning up html garbage in the text, unzip text.zip, put it in this folder, duplicate it, rename the duplicate to `text_cleaned` and run `cleanup.py`.

+---

+* textanalysis/output/vect.txt is the coordinate of each clip
+* embed_text.txt is the umap embedding of each clip embed_text_2g is the umap embedding of 2 grams of each clip